 The most sophisticated group in targeting and pre-operational surveillance that I’ve ever studied or investigated was The Black September Organization (BSO).
 Their attack on the 1972 Munich Olympics changed how special event security has been handled forever.
 I know this first hand from my days running protective intelligence operations at The Olympics in Atlanta and many United Nations General Assemblies.
 The MOSSAD “Wrath of God” squads that hunted down the BSO operatives responsible for Munich were another vivid lesson in the merging of human intelligence and surveillance.

 Ami Toben’s “Surveillance Zone: The Hidden World of Corporate Surveillance Detection” (2017, CreateSpace)

 A practical guide for those engaged in the business of surveillance-detection.

 Michael Trott’s “The Protected” (2019, Archway Publishing)

 As I said for the book jacket, “A thought-provoking look into the world of protecting VIP’s.
 Trott has done a wonderful job laying out what you need to think about in putting together a protection team for your family or company.
 The Protected shines light on the good and bad of the business”, which every protective intelligence analyst needs to grasp.

 Del Quentin Wilber’s “Rawhide Down: The Near Assassination of President Reagan” (2011, Henry Holt & Company)

 When even the best in the business are foiled with a close look into how a stalker operates.
 In the course of history, the U.S. Secret Service has adapted better to tragedy than any other protection agency.
 Some hard lessons learned.

-Visit Ontic’s Center for Protective Intelligence for strategies and best practices, insights on current and historical trends and lessons learned from physical security peers and industry. experts.
+Visit Ontic’s Center for Connected Intelligence for strategies and best practices, insights on current and historical trends, and lessons learned from physical security peers and industry experts.